HypeCheck

 What the Science Says

-Garcinia cambogia is a tropical fruit whose rind contains hydroxycitric acid (HCA), a compound marketed for weight loss and fat burning.
+Garcinia cambogia is a tropical fruit whose rind contains hydroxycitric acid (HCA), a compound marketed for weight loss.
 In animal studies, HCA appears to inhibit fatty acid synthesis and may modestly affect blood sugar regulation.
-One small human trial found HCA slightly lowered blood glucose in healthy people but had no effect in type 2 diabetics, and a separate RCT found it may help with urinary symptoms in men with prostate enlargement — though neither finding is strong enough to draw firm conclusions.
+One small clinical trial found it may improve urinary symptoms in men with benign prostate enlargement, and a human study showed minor blood glucose lowering in healthy individuals — but not in people with type 2 diabetes.

 What It Doesn't Do